aa217/Neural-Speech-Decoding/readme.md

 ## How we built it

 Limited datasets: While a few small imagined-speech EEG datasets exist, most are research-grade and collected using wet-electrode or high-density systems.
 Their formats and electrode placements weren’t compatible with our affordable Neuropawn hardware, so we had to design and record our own dataset from scratch.
 We ran dozens of sessions where participants wore dry spike electrodes on the frontal lobe and imagined four key words—Yes, No, Water, and Food—plus background-noise segments, sampling at 125 Hz.
-We then trained an LSTM with residual blocks to learn temporal EEG patterns; after tuning dropout and loss weighting, we hit roughly 70 % accuracy.
+During training we found the model confused Yes vs. No (likely due to overlapping cortical activation), so the production demo focuses on three classes: Food, Water, and Background Noise.
+With that simplification and an LSTM + residual stack, we hit roughly 70 % accuracy.
 The last piece was a Streamlit interface that pairs the decoder with live visualization so you can see brain activity and predictions in real time.

 ## Challenges we ran into